Pancreatic Islet Transplantation

 In the type of islet transplantation used to treat type 1 diabetes, also called islet allo-transplantation, doctors take islets with healthy beta cells from the pancreas of a deceased organ donor.
 Doctors then inject the healthy islet cells taken from the donor into a vein that carries blood to the liver of a person with type 1 diabetes.
 A person receiving a transplant is called a recipient.
 These islets begin to make and release insulin in the recipient’s body.
 More than one injection of transplanted islet cells is often needed to stop using insulin.

-Researchers hope that islet transplantation will help people with type 1 diabetes
+Islet transplantation may help people with type 1 diabetes

 A whole pancreas transplant is another procedure that can give a person with type 1 diabetes healthy beta cells.
 However, a pancreas transplant is a major surgery that carries a greater risk of complications than an islet transplant.